Norman Reedus: Modeling, music videos, and art

 Reedus has modeled for Prada, Yohji Yamamoto, Alessandro Dell'Acqua, Durban, Levi's, Lexus, and Morgenthal Fredrics.
 In 2015, Reedus posed for a Cruelty Free International advertisement in support of ending cosmetic tests on animals.

 In the mid-1990s, while working as a model, Reedus appeared in the music videos for "Wicked as It Seems" by Keith Richards, "Violently Happy" by Björk, "Flat Top" by Goo Goo Dolls, "Cat's in the Cradle" covered by Ugly Kid Joe, "Strange Currencies" by R.E.M., and "Fake Plastic Trees" by Radiohead.
 In 1999, he appeared in the video for "Mean to Me" by Tonic.
 Since achieving fame as an actor, he has also appeared in the videos for "Judas" by Lady Gaga, "Sun Down" by Tricky (feat.
 Tirzah), "Gypsy Woman" by Hilary Duff, "No Cities to Love" by Sleater-Kinney, and "Curse of the Blackened Eye" by Orville Peck.

 Reedus is also a painter, sculptor, and photographer who has shown his artwork in galleries in New York City, Barcelona, Berlin, and Frankfurt.
 He released a book of photography on October 31, 2013, called The Sun's Coming Up...
 Like a Big Bald Head.
 In September 2014, Reedus announced a fan-art compilation called Thanks for All the Niceness.

 Video games

-He was set to star in Hideo Kojima and Guillermo del Toro's reboot horror game Silent Hills, but Kojima left Konami and the game was canceled in 2015.
-Reedus reunited with Kojima to star in the videogame Death Stranding, released in 2019, where he takes the role of Sam Porter Bridges, the protagonist of the game, a courier tasked with reconnecting a post-apocalyptic United States.
-Reedus reprises his role in the game's sequel, Death Stranding 2: On the Beach, which was released in 2025.
+In 2014, it was revealed that Reedus was set to star in Hideo Kojima and Guillermo del Toro's horror game Silent Hills, but Kojima departed Konami and the game was canceled in 2015.
+Reedus went on to reunite with Kojima to star in the videogame Death Stranding (2019) where he takes the role of Sam Porter Bridges, the protagonist of the game, a courier tasked with reconnecting a post-apocalyptic United States.
+Reedus reprises his role in the game's sequel, Death Stranding 2: On the Beach (2025).

 Reedus has also reprised his role as Daryl Dixon in the 2013 video game The Walking Dead: Survival Instinct, which is based on the television series, and has additionally provided his likeness as Daryl for Fortnite Battle Royale, Call of Duty: Modern Warfare III, and Dead by Daylight.